- Eligibility criteria

 The applicant’s partner must be one of the following:

 - Someone who has settled status in the UK (Indefinite Leave to Remain)

 - A person who is in the UK under refugee status or humanitarian protection

-If you apply for this visa from within the UK, you can stay in the UK for up to two and a half years.
+If you apply for the Unmarried Partner visa from within the UK, you can stay in the UK for up to two and a half years.
 Those applying from outside of the UK will be able to stay in the UK for up to 33 months.
 You can also extend this immigration permission.

-In order to be eligible for the Unmarried Partner Visa, you must fulfil a number of requirements.
+In order to be eligible for the UK Unmarried Partner visa, you must fulfil a number of requirements.